godak9/Credit_Card_Analysis_Machin_Learning/README.md

 # Analysis
 ## Data Preprocessing
 This analysis was spread across two differnt .ipynb files, but the data cleaning and preprocessing was the same in both files.
 I included my data cleaning process below with explanations in the comments.
 I first removed rows that did not seem useful based on visual examination of the data.
-Next, I used **NumPy** to change percentages to floating integer.
+Next, I used NumPy (**numpy**) to change percentages to floating integer.
 Then, I used **Pandas** to remove null rows and columns and encode my features and target.
 ```
 ### SETTING UP DATAFRAME
 # Columns were first chosen through visual evaluation.